Tigers vs. Angels Player Props Betting Odds

-Player prop betting options for Spencer Torkelson, Shohei Ohtani and others are available in the Detroit Tigers-Los Angeles Angels matchup at Comerica Park on Tuesday, starting at 6:40 PM ET.
+Shohei Ohtani and Spencer Torkelson are two of the top players with prop bets available when the Los Angeles Angels and the Detroit Tigers play at Comerica Park on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!